-Our master’s in International Education Management is a 42-credit degree, designed to be completed in three semesters.
-The curriculum emphasizes core coursework in international education, intercultural communications, and language study along with professional experience through a 4-6 month practicum.
+Our master’s in International Education Management is a 42-credit degree, to be completed in 3 semesters.
+Core coursework is in international education, intercultural communications, and language study with work experience through a 4-6 month practicum.

 - International Education Management Core

 - Thesis Alternative

 - Principles and Practices of International Education (2)

 - International Education Program Design and Assessment (3)

 - International Education Marketing and Student Recruitment (3)